Quickly exit this site by pressing the Escape key Leave this site

 Bad experiences, and a supportive Major encouraged me to transfer to the army, stationed in Pietermaritzburg.
-Also known as the ‘Last Outpost’ it’s a hangover from colonial times.
-Big Gothic buildings, statues of Queen Victoria and Mahatma Ghandi, with a thriving university and a big army base separate to our town centre location.
 Unfortunately, it was also an area of huge conflict.
 In 1990 the Natal Midlands was second only to Lebanon in terms of violence.
-I was with the Intelligence Unit.
-As the unit’s corporal I was responsible to daily and weekly SitReps to plan and brief deployments.
+I was with the Intelligence Unit and as the unit’s corporal I was responsible to daily and weekly SitReps to plan and brief deployments.
 The ability to quickly absorb information, and take quick, decisive action based on that information was a necessity.
 We had excellent results, seizing thousands of illegal firearms, and brokering ‘ceasefires’ between warring factions.

 In my private life, the deterioration of the country was taking its toll.
 My husband and I lived in a rural area.
 We had been burgled six times in 12 months, and I was sleeping with a 9mm pistol under my pillow, and carrying at all times.
-We decided to see if we could get jobs in the UK, maybe save some money, not be shot at quite so much, and then return home.
+We decided to see if we could get jobs in the UK, maybe save some money and then return home.